A Private Little War: Plot

 The Federation starship USS Enterprise orbits the planet Neural, a primitive world that Captain Kirk has visited before.
 On the planet, Kirk and First Officer Spock notice a group of villagers apparently preparing an ambush.
-Kirk is surprised to see them with firearms, and their quarry seems to be a group of Hill People, one of whom, Tyree, Kirk recognizes.
-Forbidden to use phasers, Kirk throws a rock toward the villagers, causing one of their guns to go off which alerts the Hill People to their presence.
+Kirk is surprised to see them with firearms, and their prey seems to be a group of Hill People, one of whom, Tyree, Kirk recognizes.
+Forbidden by Starfleet’s Prime Directive to use phasers, Kirk throws a rock toward the villagers, causing one of their guns to go off, which alerts the Hill People to the villagers’ presence.
 A chase ensues and Spock is shot.

 Once back aboard the Enterprise, Spock is taken to sickbay.
 Sensors detect a Klingon vessel in orbit around the planet, and Kirk suspects the Klingons of having supplied the firearms to the villagers.

-Kirk returns with McCoy, both in native dress, to investigate.
+Kirk returns with Dr. McCoy, both in native dress, to investigate.
 The two are attacked by an indigenous creature called a Mugato, which bites Kirk with its venomous fangs before McCoy can kill it with his phaser.
 McCoy is unable to call for help, as the Enterprise has left orbit to avoid detection by the Klingons.

 A friendly group of Hill People arrive and take Kirk and McCoy to their camp, where Kirk discovers that his friend Tyree is now their leader.
 Tyree is married to Nona, a Kahn-ut-tu woman who can cure the mugato bite.
 Nona has been urging Tyree to acquire firearms for their tribe.

 On hearing of Kirk's arrival, Nona enters the cave and spies McCoy using his phaser to heat rocks.
 Nona is intrigued and quizzes Tyree about the mysterious guests.
 She then proceeds to treat Kirk, pressing a mahko root into his injury with her hand which was cut with a knife just before the ritual began.
 At the conclusion of the ritual she claims that Kirk is now hers, and Tyree explains that, according to legend, he will be unable to refuse her anything as a result of the treatment.
 The injuries to Kirk and her hand are shown to be completely healed.